Hero image desktop Hero image mobile

 Key facts on red meat production and sustainability

-• Greenhouse gas (GHG) emissions have reduced by a jaw-dropping 78.56%1 since 2005
+• Greenhouse gas (GHG) emissions have reduced by 78.56%1 in the period between 2005 and 2021

-• Australia has the second-largest net gain in forest area from 2010-2020 among all OECD countries, according to the Food and Agriculture Organization of the United Nations’ (FAO) Global Forest Resource Assessment 2020.
+• Australia has the second-largest average net gain in forest area from 2010-2020 among all OECD countries, according to the Food and Agriculture Organization of the United Nations’ (FAO) Global Forest Resource Assessment 2020.

 You can continue to enjoy red meat while knowing that the Australian red meat industry is paving the way for a more sustainable future.